datacentricdesign/iob22/practice/06-landing-page/step1.md

 In this review step, we reuse the `HTML` (structure) and `CSS` (style) elements from the previous assignment.
 We develop the layout of the landing page.

-**Disclaimer** Do not take the style of these webpages as a good design!
+**Disclaimer** Do not take the style of these web pages as a good design!
 As designers, we grant you to do better.
 However, keep in mind that Step 2 (`Class`) and Step 4 (`Databases`) are the most important steps.
 {: .fs-5 .ls-10 .code-example .bg-yellow-000}

 # Task 1.1 Build the Foundation of the Landing Page